xibodevelopment/backupwordpress/readme.txt

 == Changelog ==

+#### 2.2.2

+* Fix a fatal error when uninstalling.
+* Fix a possible notice when using the plugin on a server without internet access.
+* Don't show the wp-cron error message when `WP_USE_ALTERNATE_CRON` is defined as true.

 #### 2.2.1

 * Stop storing a list of unreadable files in the backup warnings as it's too memory intensive.